roman-amphitheaters/roman-amphitheaters/README.md

 Discussion of one approach to using this data, with links to interactive code, is available in the article: S. Heath.
 2021.
 "Applied Use of JSON, GeoJSON, JSON-LD, SPARQL, and IPython Notebooks for Representing and Interacting with Small Datasets."
 In S. E. Bond, P. Dilley, and R. Horne, eds. *Linked Open Data for the Ancient Mediterranean: Structures, Practices, Prospects*.
 ISAW Papers 20. http://dlib.nyu.edu/awdl/isaw/isaw-papers/20-13/ .

 See also: S. Heath.
 2022.
-“Narrating Transitions and Transformations in Cultural Heritage Digital Workflows: Using a JSON-Encoded Dataset of Roman Amphitheaters.”
+“Narrating Transitions and Transformations in Cultural Heritage Digital Workflows Using a JSON-Encoded Dataset of Roman Amphitheaters.”
 In Digital Heritage And Archaeology In Practice: Data, Ethics, And Professionalism, edited by Ethan Watrall and Lynn Goldstein, 71–97.
-Gainesville.
+Gainesville. https://muse.jhu.edu/book/101232

 A nice example of 3rd party use of this data is: Gebhard, Christian A. 2022.
 “When Not in Rome...” *Jolly Data* (blog).
 July 8, 2022. https://jollydata.blog/posts/2022-06-12-when-not-in-rome/.